Tai-Min/MODBUS-Slave-Cpp/README.md

 ```cpp
 bool available();
 ```
-returns true only when there is data pending to be processed by this server<br />
+**returns:** True only when there is data pending to be processed by this server<br />
 <br />

 ### Process pending data:
 ```cpp
 uint8_t read();
 ```
-returns function code of the processed frame<br />
-or 0 when there was no data / error occured / invalid request happened<br />
-This function should be used as often as possible along with available() to provide responsive and dependable server.<br />
++ **returns:** Function code of the processed frame or 0 when there was no data / error occured / invalid request happened This function should be used as often as possible along with available() to provide responsive and dependable server.<br />
 <br />